markcoppock/notes/cli-commands.md

 ## sed

-**strength:** character by character file manipulation
+**strength:** character by character file and string manipulation

 see [here](http://www.tldp.org/LDP/Bash-Beginners-Guide/html/sect_05_01.html) and [here](http://www.tldp.org/LDP/Bash-Beginners-Guide/html/sect_05_02.html)

-Streaming editing; search and replace in file while remaining in the shell.
+Stream editing; search and replace in file while remaining in the shell.
 The result is sent to standard output.
 Results can be saved to a file using output redirection.
 The editor does not modify the original input.

 `sed 's/searchterm/replaceterm/g' file.txt` (use regex)